ichim/LeafletForBlazor-NuGet/RealTimeMap Geometric.Points Appearance/README.md

 ## Input data source

-The project has a list of StreamPoint items.
+The sample project working with a list of **StreamPoint** items.
+Example code:

        public List<RealTimeMap.StreamPoint> pointsStart = new List<RealTimeMap.StreamPoint> {
           new RealTimeMap.StreamPoint()